game-ci/documentation/docs/cloud-runner/v0/01-introduction.md

 Primarily Cloud Runner is useful for game development because it supports large projects.
 Cloud Runner has first class support for the Unity game engine.

 However, you could easily extend the system to run other tools and workloads.
-Cloud Runner can even use your game itself to run workloads.
+Cloud Runner can even use your projects to run workloads.

 ## Do you need cloud runner or plain game-ci?